-In fact, a recent survey by McKinsey revealed that B2B companies have to embrace omnichannel and hyper-personalization strategies that were considered a typical B2C-only approach up to only a few years ago.
-At the same time, B2C can learn from its B2B cousin in terms of building long-term relationships with their clients, incorporating intelligent content strategies and unlocking lifetime value.
+At the same time, B2C can learn from its B2B cousin in terms of building long-term relationships with its clients, incorporating intelligent content strategies and unlocking lifetime value.
 Despite the synergies — and there are plenty! — B2B and B2C share core differences that set the tone in each strategy.
 If you’re looking at expanding from one business model to another, understanding these key differences is crucial to succeed in both.

-B2B vs. B2C 101
+B2B vs. B2C

-Let’s start with an overview of the main differences between B2B and B2C models in digital commerce.
 Overall, B2B companies tend to achieve high-value orders from a narrower audience while B2C addresses more potential buyers with a lower value/order ratio.
 A typical B2B purchasing process involves many people and follows a more rational decision-making approach, focusing on long-term relationships and repeat business.
 On the other hand, B2C buying is more desire-driven and, while consumer-facing companies have evolved in the retention and loyalty aspects, there’s more focus on customer acquisition.

 Product data and catalogs

 There are a few nuances in B2C and B2B in product data and catalogs.
 For starters, B2C companies usually have a single product catalog designed to offer a consistent experience to all consumers.
 There may be differences between locales or sub-brands but, overall, all shoppers should interact with one source of truth for product, inventory and pricing data, no matter the channels they’re engaging with the brand.
 At the same time, consumers aren’t as diligent with product information as business buyers, as they tend to be more focused on price and/or an emotional connection with the product or brand.
-Because customers order by item, brand and product name, SKUs and product identifiers aren’t as crucial in the buying journey as they are in a B2B context.
+Because shoppers order by item, brand and product name, SKUs and product identifiers aren’t as crucial in the buying journey as they are in a B2B context.

 Managing product data and catalogs in the B2B space is inherently more complex.
 First, the visibility of SKUs and product codes is much more relevant to buyers within purchasing departments, who will often refer to these details on documentation throughout the buying process.
 This has a massive impact on the product discovery process: B2B buyers will scan every information available to corroborate the decision-making process, such as buyer guides, specs, FAQ pages, blogs and video demonstrations.

-Compared with B2C, the B2B product discovery process is much more data-heavy, with a more detailed Product Description Page (PDP).
+Compared with B2C, the B2B product discovery process is much more data-heavy, with a more detailed product description page (PDP).
 Moreover, B2B product catalogs end up being extensive and carrying many customization and configuration options.

 Gartner® research found that B2B customers who perceived product information as helpful were 2.8 times more likely to experience a high degree of purchase ease and three times more likely to buy a bigger deal with less regret.
 The lesson for B2B?
 Provide buyers with all the information they need across the sales funnel.

-Another area impacted by these differences is the search function.
-B2C search is successful when it provides unbeatable relevancy and converts instantly.
-B2C search requirements may include hyper-personalization and AI-led optimizations to ensure consumers find exactly what they want.
 While B2B search should also be personalized and relevant, it's a lot about building an efficient path to purchase for the B2B buyer.
 Search and navigation work hand in hand to help users find their catalog's products fast or research across many available offerings effectively.
-B2B’s additional requirements include personalizing the search for each user type and indexing multiple product identifiers, attributes, measurements and even customer-specific part numbers.
+A B2B firm’s additional requirements include personalizing the search for each user type and indexing multiple product identifiers, attributes, measurements and even customer-specific part numbers.

 Pricing